dotoscat/dotoscar.log-content/content/sqrt_newton.md

 Sure that this is a straightforward way to solve a problem.
 You'll see the number the number 0.001.
 This number is a way to assure that the program will return z if z is more or less close to 0.
-As note: In imperative programming there are states, and if there are states then there are mutable data.
+As note: In procedural programming there are states, and if there are states then there are mutable data.

     :::python
     sqrt_newton_rec(9.0)